-We were invited to talk to Cub Scout pack 247 about robotics and FIRST for their first pack meeting of the year.
-We used our two Outreach bot (Rusty and Mechanum) and our competition bot from Velocity Vortex (Nova) to teach the kids about the mechanical and technical aspects of robotics.
+We were invited to talk to Cub Scout Pack 247 about robotics and FIRST for their first pack meeting of the year.
+We used our two Outreach bots (Rusty and Mechanum) and our competition bot from Velocity Vortex (Nova) to teach the kids about the mechanical and technical aspects of robotics.
 Afterwards, the Cubmaster and Den Leaders were given the chance to drive the robot and we answered questions from kids and adults alike about how they can join a FIRST team.
 We later returned to do a more in-depth presentation on the merits of FIRST and how it is similar to Boy Scouts for Pack 247's Blue and Gold meeting.
 We were excited to be the guests of honor at that event.

 On November 11 we hosted the meets RoboSho Won and Too.
 Six teams played in the first event and ten in the second.
 We were proud to host teams at the local community college's business and technology campus, and Astromechs, alumni, friends, and family volunteered for the event.
 Everything ran smoothly In addition, we filmed a video explaining how to run an FTC meet for anyone that wants to try it.